lucasavila00/postgraphile-apollo/README.md

 `yarn && yarn dev`

 It's using graphql-yoga for simplicity.
-Usage with apollo-server, apollo-engine, etc. is out of the scope of this example.
+Configuration of apollo-server, apollo-engine, etc. is out of the scope of this example.
 Switching between them is very simple and there are a lot of docs online.

 # What's happening?